pmcarlos/flutter_clean_calendar/README.md

   events: Map, //map of events to display bullets on each day with events
   selectedColor: Color, //set the circle background for selected day if not uses the primaryColor
-  eventColor: Color, //set the event dot color, if not uses the accentColor }
+  eventColor: Color, //set the event dot color, if not uses the accentColor
+  eventDoneColor: Color, //set the event dot color for already Done events, if not uses the accentColor }

+event List<Map> // add isDone to each event to change color for done events
 ```

 Sample event data